denkbeeldhouwer/S.T.O.R.Y.Trail/README.md

 ---

-*denkbeeldhouwer* — literally an idea-sculptor; the name the maker of this trail works under.
+*denkbeeldhouwer* — literally an idea-sculptor; the name the firestarter of this trail.